 Your local supermarket, household store, or online will sell a variety of sink and drain unblockers.
-They are not expensive, and if you follow the instructions can resolve a blocked drain overnight.
 Remember these products damage the environment so where possible please try the natural methods above.

 Report a Blocked Drain

-If you have tried all of the above and the drain is still blocked, please report the issue via the website and the Landlord will arrange a plumber for you.
-Please remember if you don’t try the above and the issue could have been resolved using these methods you will be responsible for the cost of the call out.
+Please report the issue via the 'repair requests' section and the Landlord will arrange a plumber for you.
+Please remember if the bloackage has been caused by you (for example through day-to-day use with lack of routine cleaning, flushing foreign or unsuitable objects or accidental damage), you will be responsible for the cost of the call out.

 If you have any questions at all please do not hesitate to contact a member of staff and we will more than happy to help you.